quentinsf/IMAPdedup/README.md

     imapdedup.process(options, mboxes)

 This is nice because it doesn't require a password to be passed to the program via a command-line argument, where it could be seen by other users of the system.
 (This short startup file could be made read-only.)
+Note that you will normally need to include in your options class ALL of the options that you might specify on the command line.

 ## Acknowledgements etc